AdaCore/gnatstudio/docs/users_guide/projects.rst

 The Switches Editor
 ===================

-The switches editor, available through the :menuselection:`Project --> Edit Switches` menu, displays all source files associated with the selected project.
+The switches editor, available through the :menuselection:`Edit --> Project Properties...` menu, displays all source files associated with the selected project.

 For each file, it lists the compiler switches for that file.
 These switches are displayed in gray if they are the default switches defined at the